Hugoverissimo21/InfoMosaic/README.md

 - should have used a database to store all the data

 - should have processed the set of words for each new will scarrping, would save time later on (implies changing data02)

+- bloom filter should be stored in a file instead of being created every time, because of losgin the data when the container is destroyed